 Ladies & Gentlemen:

+This Guaranty will replace those certain Guaranties in your favor from the undersigned dated March 31, 2000,

+May 9, 2000 and August 22, 2000.

 To induce you to extend credit to or for the account of TXU Energy Trading Company and TXU Energy Trading Canada Limited (collectively the "Company"), the undersigned hereby unconditionally guarantees the punctual payment when due of (i) all obligations of the Company to you now or hereafter existing ("Obligations"), as limited below, (ii) interest, if any, on such Obligations, and (iii) any and all expenses reasonably incurred by you in enforcing your rights under this Guaranty.
 This is a guaranty of payment and not merely of collection.
 The undersigned's obligation to make a guarantee payment may be satisfied by payment of the required amounts by the undersigned or by causing the Company to pay such amounts to you.

-The liability of the undersigned under this Guaranty shall be unconditional irrespective of (i) any lack of enforceability of any Obligations, (ii) any change of the time, manner or place of payment, or any other term, of any Obligations, (iii) any law, regulation or order of any jurisdiction affecting any term of any Obligations or your rights with respect thereto, and (iv)
+The liability of the undersigned under this Guaranty shall be unconditional irrespective of (i) any lack of enforceability of any Obligations, (ii) any change of the time, manner or place of payment, or any other term, of any Obligations, (iii) any law, regulation or order of any jurisdiction affecting any term of any Obligations or your rights with respect thereto, and (iv) the insolvency, receivership, reorganization or bankruptcy of the Company.
+The undersigned waives promptness, diligence, and notices with respect to any Obligations in this Guaranty and any requirement that you exhaust any right or take any action against the Company.
+Except for those defenses expressly waived hereby, Guarantor reserves the right to assert any and all defenses which the Company may have to payment of the Obligations.

 This is a continuing guaranty and shall remain in full force and effect until the earlier of (i) December 31, 2001, or (ii) until the fifth business day after written notice has been received by you from the undersigned that it has been revoked, but any notice shall not release the undersigned from any liability as to any Obligations existing at the time of receipt of such notice or expiry.
+This Guaranty may be assigned by the undersigned to any entity that is the direct or indirect parent of the Company, upon written notice to you; provided, however, that no such assignment shall release the undersigned from its obligations hereunder unless, at the time of such assignment, the senior unsecured long-term indebtedness of such assignee is rated at least BBB- by Standard & Poor’s Ratings Services, a division of McGraw Hill Companies, Inc. and/or Baa3 by Moody’s Investors Service, Inc.

 The liability of the undersigned under this Guaranty with respect to the aggregate principal amount of Obligations shall not exceed the lesser of the principal amount of Obligations outstanding or $50,000,000 (U. S. Dollars).